 Every time playing my role I found new senses because Serebrennikov`s directing was so ingeniously.
 During these show I endured regeneration from a divine being who came to the world perfect, to gray civil crowd.

-Was it difficult to change Moscow theatre for the Hollywood movie world where you plan to act?
+Was it difficult to change Moscow theatre for movie world where you plan to act?
 After all, these are completely different types of acting, different ideology, different formats.

 The cinema and theater are a brother and the sister beyond any doubts, however they differ from each other.
 For example, we actively worked with the audience as with partners in Black Russian Show, but worked as if we did it on camera, very accurate, because viewers were always at arm’s length and it was ridiculous to use grand theatre gestures.
 Cinema bet on close ups, an exact intention, eyes, movements which is just distinguish from theater and its scale.

-What the difference between principles of teaching acting in Moscow and Los Angeles?
+What the difference between principles of teaching acting in Moscow and in New York?

-Actors in Russia study four years under which they master skills.
+Actors study and master their skills four years in Russia.
 Then they obtain the diploma which grants them the right to be hired to theater.
 In the USA actors pass auditions to identify their level and that course can last from one month to one year if we do not speak about Julliard School and Yale University.
 Also students can choose disciplines they want to learn.
-We are often given scripts in class, rehearse and showcase to people from the industry.
+We were given scripts in class, rehearse and showcase to people from the industry.
 You can build relationships with your employers this way.

 An actor can be called one who is often auditioning and who sign the contract.
 Then you can be called demanded.
 Otherwise, you can study decades, master new abilities, but never be on set.
-I think credit is very important criterion of actor’s success in Hollywood.
-It is like students reputation that works for ages for you.
+I think credit is very important criterion of actor’s success.
+It is like student`s reputation that works for ages for you.

-If a young actor came to Hollywood from other country and wants to start his acting career, then where better to start?
+If a young actor who wants to start your acting career, then from what better to start?

 First of all calm down.
 You will have a desire but you shouldn`t run to actor’s classes hell-for-leather, do very expensive headshots or try to find background job.
 It doesn`t work.
-It takes time to understand Los Angeles, to fill its vibe, realize your place in this world and then make decisions.
+Profession needs patience.
 Perhaps you will see that these classes doesn`t work for you.
 A lot of things depend on luck.
 Networking is very important.
-For example, I took course in Hollywood Actor`s Showcase.
-It rather opened doors to interesting film projects than improved my acting skills.
+For example, I wanted to enter director`s workshop in State University of Theatrical Arts but had a fortune to study in Ex-Imperial Higher State University named after first free actor Michael Shchepkin which is the oldest in Russia.
+I have never even had a dream to study there.
+I think that I passed those karmic lessons which tempered my character for future thriving career in this school rather opened doors to interesting projects than school I wanted to be in.

 Famous foreign actors often play baddies in high budgeted Hollywood movies whereas Americans usually play heroes.
 Thus an American viewer as if divides characters of the film into “us” and “them” on the subconscious level.